 Welcome to Subscribe On Youtube

-To perform a "flood fill", consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, plus any pixels connected 4-directionally to those pixels (also with the same color as the starting pixel), and so on.
-Replace the color of all of the aforementioned pixels with the newColor.
+To perform a flood fill, consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, plus any pixels connected 4-directionally to those pixels (also with the same color), and so on.
+Replace the color of all of the aforementioned pixels with color.

 Example 1: